stephenrho/bayes-workshop/README.md

 # Workshop: Bayesian analysis with R and brms

 Here are materials for a workshop on Bayesian analysis at Case Western Reserve University.
-An earlier version of was given that the Rotman Research Institute.
+An earlier version of this workshop was given that the Rotman Research Institute.

 For this workshop you will need: